jogetoss/date-time-duplicate-validator/README.md

 # Description

-This repository is meant to serve as a general template for how to set up new repositories in the JogetOSS organization.
+This bundle contains Date Time Duplicate Validator plugin.
+This plugin is a form validator plugin to check for conflict in date and time fields.
+Please refer to its [documentation and sample demo app](https://dev.joget.org/community/display/marketplace/Date+and+Time+Duplicate+Validator).

 # Getting Help